AU-ExoMars/PCOT/README.md

 * **conda deactivate pcot** will make sure you are not actively using the environment
 * **conda env remove -n pcot** will delete the old environment
-* **conda create -n pcot python=3.10 poetry** will create a new environment - replace "3.10" with the correct new version (currently 3.9 will work too)
+* **conda create -n pcot python=3.11 poetry** will create a new environment - replace "3.11" with the correct new version
 * **poetry install** will reinstall all the packages.
 * You will probably need to refer to the instructions below on **Running PCOT inside Pycharm** to update the interpreter to the new version.